petrounias/json-schema-toolkit/README.md

 generation for the Django Model.

-Extends json_document to provide nullable fields (in additional to optional fields), as well as convenience input transformations for data such as dates and times, time deltas, and others.
+Extends json_document to provide nullable fields (in additional to optional fields), deletion of members (through del), a Pythonic API for dot notation member access, as well as convenience input transformations for data such as dates and times, time deltas, and others.

 * JSON Schema: < http://json-schema.org/ >